FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/discography/tribute-songs/2012-03-28-ginger-ninja-phil-the-brightest-star.md

 ---
-layout: discography
+layout: post
 year: 28 March 2012
 title: The Brightest Star (The Ballad of a Child Star) by the Ginger Ninja Phil
 maintitle: The Brightest Star (The Ballad of a Child Star)
 subtitle: Ginger Ninja Phil
 description: A wonderful Tribute to Lena Zavaroni with Thanks to Ginger Ninja Phil for uploading and putting his recording into the public domain on 28 March 2012.
 image: /assets/images/discography/phil-annamarie.jpg
-categories: [Tribute-Songs, OnThisday28March]
+categories: [Discography:-Tribute Songs, OnThisday28March]
 permalink: /discography/tribute-songs/:name
 ---